 A locked phone, or SIM lock is when a mobile device is only able to be used on the network that the phone was purchased from.
 Generally in Australia, phones purchased outright for prepaid phone plans are locked to their original phone network.
 This is usually done to ensure that the phone is being used on the network it was bought from, preventing customers from purchasing a cheap phone from one telco and then switching to another telco for the service.

 If you need to unlock your Vodafone prepaid phone, the telco charges an unlocking fee, which varies depending on whether you’ve had the phone for less than six months.
 You’ll need to check the Vodafone website to see what the unlocking fee will be for your device.

 Devices purchased on a plan can be unlocked free of charge, and Vodafone allows customers to do this themselves via its online unlocking tool.
 To unlock your phone, you’ll need to find your IMEI (International Mobile Equipment Identity) device serial number, which you can see by dialling *#06# on your handset.
 The first 15 numbers that appear are your IMEI.

 Simply enter your number and follow the prompts.
 Once your phone is officially unlocked, you’re free to switch SIM cards and shop around for SIM-only phone plans.

 SIM-only Vodafone plans

-The following table shows all published Vodafone 12-month postpaid plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest.
+The following table shows all published Vodafone SIM-only postpaid plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.